tl0375/Misc-ML-Projects/README.md

   6a) Neural network image encoder and decoder for reconstructing images, uses a hybrid MSE and SSIM loss function to improve accuracy.

 More detailed explanations for each part of this file can be found within the file.

+FlowersCNNModel: A Convolutional Neural Network used for images classification on the Flowers102 dataset.